Syaoran (Tsubasa: Reservoir Chronicle, original): Reception

 The flashbacks involving the origins of this characters were the subject of praise.
 Anime News Network enjoyed the more innocent Syaoran seen in Kingdom of Clow where he fell in love with the original Sakura as children as their interactions were felt to be good written by Clamp.
 Holly Ellingwood enjoyed the deep connection Syaoran developed with the lead from xxxHolic, Kimihiro Watanuki.
 Ellingwood commented that the character became a tragic hero due how he became imprisoned by Fei Wang Reed in order to change the future and save Sakura, causing possible changes in society.
 Ellingwood also praised how Syaoran and Watanuki are guided by Yuko, and how the former has to face his clone once again.
 Manga News found the fate of the character too tragic as he could see through the flashback how Syaoran's happy childhood would become darker when being eventually imprisoned by Fei Wang Reed.
 Following the ending of Tsubasa, Manga News enjoyed Syaoran's cameo in the 18th volume of xxxHolic as his personal relationship with Watanuki is explored for the first time.
 In regards to the character's role in Tsubasa World Chronicle, Manga News said that the originals Syaoran and Sakura did not manage to reach a proper happy ending and thus the sequel was necessary to provide the cast a necessary ending by Clamp.
 Manga News also felt that readers would need to read xxxHolic Rei to understand furthermore the relationship Syaoran and Watanuki have as the latter spends time in his manga collecting items to aid him in his journey.

+Sarahi Isuki Castella Olivera from Benemérita Universidad Autónoma de Puebla said that while the two Syaoran are nearly identical characters, they possess different hearts with the clone losing it in the series' second half as a result of being controlled by Fei Wang Reed.
+The differences between the two Syaoran's paths lead into both of them becoming their own separate beings.
+The same happens with the two Sakuras.
+The original Syaoran is said to fall into humillation when he forced to ask Fei Wang's help to protect the original Sakura which leads to the creation of his own clone.
+The identity they possess is compared to buddhism zen as it coincides with the individualism of a person; Both Syaorans are often drawn together but their stances, weaponry and clothing is often made different and are found fighting against each other comparable to the yin and yang.